clone

 Documents › Developer Guide

 This document is a quick reference for maintainers and frequent contributors.
 It complements the contributor guide (which is contributor-facing) and contains deeper, actionable instructions for setting up, testing, and developing the project.
+We use Husky to manage our git hooks.
+When you install dependencies locally, the environment is configured automatically.
+See the Hooks section below for more info.

 # clone